gozmanthefirst/leaf/README.md

 This is a monorepo containing the different parts of an app for writing and organizing notes called Leaf.

-> [!NOTE]
-> Even though the backend is mostly complete, the frontend hasn't been built yet.
-It's coming though, so please have some patience.

 ## Why?

 I got the inspo for this from Obsidian.
 I think Obsidian is pretty amazing.
 However, I am poor and therefore can't pay for sync at the moment, and I'd really like to be able to edit a note on my PC and still access it on my mobile devices.
 I also wanted a solution that gave me more control over my data and allowed me to customize the features to my specific needs.
 Since I'm not such a bad software developer myself, I decided to build something similar, even if its just the basic features.